pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class [COMMAND-OPTIONS] COMMAND [ARGS]...

-      Command group to manage CIM Classes.
+      Command Group to manage CIM Classes.

       In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the command.
 These are NOT retained after the command is executed.

     Options:
-      --help  Show this message and exit.
+      -h, --help  Show this message and exit.

     Commands:
-      associators   Get the associated classes for the CLASSNAME. delete        Delete the class defined by CLASSNAME. enumerate     Enumerate classes from the WBEMServer.
+      associators   Get the associated classes for the CLASSNAME. delete        Delete the class defined by CLASSNAME from... enumerate     Enumerate classes from the WBEMServer.
-      find          Find all classes that match CLASSNAME-regex... get           Get and display a single CIM class. invokemethod  Invoke the class method named methodname. references    Get the reference classes for the CLASSNAME. tree          Display CIM class inheritance hierarchy tree.
+      find          Find all classes that match the CLASSNAME... get           get and display a single CIM class from the... hierarchy     Display class inheritance hierarchy as a... invokemethod  Invoke the class method named methodname in... references    Get the reference classes for the CLASSNAME.

 .. _`pywbemcli class associators --help`: